paluh/purescript-strophejs/README.md

 Higher level `API` is still in pre alpha state, so don't rely on anything under `Strophe/Xmpp` for now.

+I'm going to push this lib to pursuit and bower registry when these issues are resolved.

 ## Testing